whotwagner/puppet-postfix/README.md

 ## Description

 This puppet-module fully manages postfix on debian-based Linux Distributions.
-Even if it was tested with Debian Stretch and Puppet 4.10.6, this module might work with other versions too.
+This module was tested with Debian Stretch, Ubuntu Trusty, Puppet 4.10.6 and Puppet 5.

-You can give more descriptive information in a second paragraph.
-This paragraph should answer the questions: "What does this module *do*?" and "Why would I use it?"
-If your module has a range of functionality (installation, configuration, management, etc.), this is the time to mention it.

 ## Setup